Park rangers and the community are working together to realise the regeneration plan for the Ōtākaro Avon River Corridor.

 Conservation Volunteers New Zealand will be hosting several public planting days to restore the wetland areas along the New Brighton Road edge.

-The red zone ranger team will lead a new planting project on the Belair Close side of Corsiar Stream this winter.
-This falls within the area known as Ōruapaeroa.
+The red zone ranger team are leading a new planting project on the west side of Corser Stream This falls within the area known as Ōruapaeroa.

 Ōruapaeroa/Travis was a traditional kāinga (settlement), which included the wetlands surrounding the Ōtākaro/Avon and Ōpāwaho/Heathcote rivers.

-These wetlands supported an abundance of native fish and birdlife, and the site was an important mahinga kai nohoanga (seasonal food landing).
+These wetlands supported abundant native fish and birdlife, and the site was an important mahinga kai nohoanga (seasonal food landing).

 Contact: RRZRangers@ccc.govt.nz.